In the next step we draw a link between the original protocol and the structured metadata.

 In the annotation table, select any cell below Parameter [growth time] and add “4”.

-Fill out the other missing parameters, except for “growth temperature”!
+Fill out the other missing parameters, except for “temperature”!
 This is a special parameter as it dictates our experiment goal.